-Any registered voters who are independents, members of a political party who changed their party affiliation as to normally make them ineligible for a primary, or members of another political organization shall be able to vote only for any nonpartisan races listed on the primary ballot, if there are any.
-Otherwise, they will be unable to vote, because they simply don't have anything to vote for.
+Any registered voters who are independents, members of a political party who changed their party affiliation after 12/31/23 which makes them ineligible for a primary, or members of another political organization shall be able to vote only for any nonpartisan races listed on the primary ballot, if there are any.
+Otherwise, they will be unable to vote because they simply don't have anything to vote for.

-Voters aged 17 can vote in the primary if they meet the requirements above and will be 18 on or before November 7, 2023.
+Voters aged 17 can vote in the primary if they meet the requirements above and will be 18 on or before November 5, 2024.
 KRS 116.055(5).